 OGE consults with agencies to publish agency-specific supplemental ethics regulations and separate component designations that tailor ethics program requirements to meet specific agency needs.
-In fiscal year 2023, OGE jointly issued revisions to five supplemental regulations (DoD, VA, SEC, FMCS, USPS), and worked on supplemental regulations for a number of other agencies, including the National Transportation Safety Board and the Export-Import Bank.
+In fiscal year 2024, OGE jointly issued revisions to four agency supplemental regulations and worked on supplemental regulations for a number of other agencies, including the National Transportation Safety Board, Export-Import Bank, and the Department of Veteran Affairs.